New recipes and updates

 Of course a special heart-shaped tin is excellent too but they are usually bigger and so you'll probably end up with one heart, to split between the two of you - awww, how lovely.

-Again, you can bake two separate layers or just one (adjusting the timing accordingly) and split it in layers with a good serrated knife.
+Again, you can bake two separate layers or just one (adjusting the timing accordingly) and split it into layers with a good serrated knife.

 mini valentine victoria sponge cake cuisinefiend.com